-The most celebrated driver in the IndyCar ladder system rejoins the team that he won the Indy NXT (Formerly Lights) championship with in 2021.
-Kirkwood was near the top of the timesheets in every session, setting the third fastest lap across both days.
-With the right circumstances, expect the Jupiter, Fl. native to impress.
+Kirkwood is the most celebrated driver in the IndyCar ladder system and rejoins the team that he won the Indy NXT (Formerly Indy Lights) championship with in 2021.
+The Florida native was near the top of the timesheets in every session, setting the third fastest lap across both days.
+With the right circumstances, expect Kirkwood to impress.

 Chip Ganassi Racing

 After legal trouble regarding Alex Palou’s contract, the team and 2021 IndyCar Series champion resolved their differences and the Spaniard will return to Chip Ganassi’s team.

 With Marcus Armstrong sharing the No. 11 seat with Takuma Sato, CGR gained one of the best driver pairings for their fourth entry.
 A proven Formula 2 race winner will share his ride with a two-time Indianapolis 500 winner and a driver that has nothing to lose to enhance his reputation at Indianapolis.